laravel/docs/container.md

 Almost all of your service container bindings will be registered within [service providers](/docs/{{version}}/providers), so most of these examples will demonstrate using the container in that context.

 Within a service provider, you always have access to the container via the `$this->app` property.
-We can register a binding using the `bind` method, passing the class or interface name that we wish to register along with a `Closure` that returns an instance of the class:
+We can register a binding using the `bind` method, passing the class or interface name that we wish to register along with a closure that returns an instance of the class:

     use App\Services\Transistor;
     use App\Services\PodcastParser;